yiisoft/csrf/README.md

 $csrfHeaderMiddleware = $csrfHeaderMiddleware->withHeaderName('X-CSRF-PROTECTION');
 ```

-or define the `CsrfHeaderMiddleware` configuration in the DI container
+or define the `CsrfHeaderMiddleware` configuration in the DI container:

-`config/web/di/csrf.php`:
+`config/web/di/csrf.php`

 ```php
 use Yiisoft\Csrf\CsrfHeaderMiddleware;